microsoft/AIforEarthDataSets/data/ghe.md

 <https://ghe.blob.core.windows.net/noaa-ghe/NPR.GEO.GHE.v1.Navigation.netcdf.gz>

-A complete Python example of accessing and plotting a GHE image (i.e., an instantaneous global estimate) is available in the accompanying [sample notebook](ghe.ipynb).

 We also provide a read-only SAS (shared access signature) token to allow access to GHE data via, e.g., BlobFuse, which allows you to mount blob containers as drives:

 `?sv=2020-04-08&si=noaa-ghe-ro&sr=c&sig=q9K1gGIRSmhbDcm27PEXo%2F%2BYGK8%2BkYhuiCJvZbOPdOs%3D`